run-ai/docs/docs/Researcher/scheduling/fractions.md

-# Allocation of GPU Portions
+# Allocation of GPU Fractions

 ##  Introduction